-It is important to maintain appropriate confidentiality during the formal capability process to ensure the integrity of the process.
+It is important to maintain appropriate confidentiality during the process to ensure the integrity.

-As a general rule, employees involved in the formal capability process should respect an appropriate level of confidentiality and should not discuss matters with other people where this could have a prejudicial effect on the process.
+As a general rule, employees involved in the process should respect an appropriate level of confidentiality and should not discuss matters with other people where this could have a prejudicial effect on the process.